how to use this Press Kit

 Theresa Instagrams gorgeous cocktails, food porn, and pics about Blackness, fatness & her very cute senior dog at @ohh.jeezzz (pronounced oh-jeez) -- thats O, two Hs --dot-- J, two Es, and three Zs -- or you can just search for her name on IG, that's probably easier!

-Theresa Okokon is a Pushcart Prize nominated essayist.
-A Wisconsinite living in New England, she is a writer, a storyteller, and the co-host of Stories From The Stage.
-In addition to writing and performing her own stories, Theresa also teaches storytelling and writing, coaches other tellers, hosts story slams, and emcees events for nonprofits.
-An alum of both the Memoir Incubator and Essay Incubator programs at GrubStreet, Theresa's memoir of essays about memory, family stories, and the death of her father -- titled THE OKOKON FAMILY ORCHESTRA -- is slated for publication with Atria Books at Simon & Schuster.
+Theresa Okokon is an award-winning writer, storyteller, and teacher.
+A Wisconsinite living in New England, she is the co-host of Stories From The Stage who—in addition to writing and performing her own stories—also teaches storytelling and writing, coaches other tellers, hosts storytelling events, collaborates with nonprofits on narrative-driven special projects and events.
+An alum of both the Memoir Incubator and Essay Incubator programs at GrubStreet, Theresa's memoir of essays about memory, family stories, and the death of her father -- titled WHO I ALWAYS WAS -- was published by Atria Books at Simon & Schuster in 2025.

-Theresa Okokon (pronounced oh-COH-kin) is a Pushcart Prize nominated essayist.
+Theresa Okokon (pronounced oh-COH-kin) is an award-winning writer, storyteller, and teacher.
 A Wisconsinite living in New England, she is:

 -